 What is layering?

-In watercolor, layering, also referred to as glazing, is a technique where you apply a wet wash on top of a dried wash two or more times to develop your painting.
-This action creates a build-up of layers that help add depth and value and can alter the intensity of color.
+In watercolor, layering, or glazing, is a technique where you apply a wet wash on top of a dried wash two or more times to develop your painting.

-What are the effects of layering technique?
+Effects of the layering technique?

-Layering allows you to modify colors in your painting.
+Layering allows you to create new colors in your painting.
 For example, if you add a layer of blue over yellow, it will turn green.
-Some artists add a final wash over their finished painting to change its overall tone.

 The second effect of layering is adding depth to your painting!
 You can transform flat shapes to have a 3D look by adjusting the value of the shape using layering.
 For example, if you add a second layer that is the same color as the previous layer, it will become darker in value.